Lymphadenopathy | Medical Council of Canada

 Given a patient with lymphadenopathy, the candidate will

-1. list and interpret relevant clinical findings, including
+1. list and interpret relevant clinical findings, including those based on an appropriate history and physical examination;

-2. list and interpret relevant investigations, including
+2. list and interpret relevant interventions and investigations, including

-1. laboratory and radiological studies;
+1. laboratory and radiological studies, and

-2. indications for a biopsy;
+2. referral for a biopsy;

-3. construct an effective management plan, including:
+3. construct an effective management plan, including

-1. determining whether basic observation and/or treatment is indicated, or if the patient requires urgent referral;
+1. determining whether basic observation and/or treatment is indicated, or if the patient requires urgent referral,

 3. counselling and education of the patient regarding the nature and scope of needed investigations.